chenxinpeng/ARNet/permuted_sequential_mnist/README.md

 # Permuted Sequential MNIST

-In this code, we do the experiments based on Tensorflow, since the efficen
+In this code, we do the experiments based on Tensorflow.

+## Update
+### Dec.
+2018
+The reason is that the training speed on GPU is slower than that on CPU with PyTorch 0.1.12.
+I have no time to find the reasons.
+So I use TensorFlow for the experiment of sequential MNIST.

 ## Dependencies
  - Python 2.7